Licensed Meets Explained

 Qualifying Times & Entry Rules

-“No Slower Than” = must be faster than this time (Level 1 & 2).
+“No Slower Than” → must be faster than this time

-“No Faster Than” = must be slower than this time (Level 3).
+“No Faster Than” → must be slower than this time

 Common Meet Conditions

-Minimum Age: Most Licensed Meets require swimmers to be 9 yrs (age on day) or 10 yrs (age at 31 Dec).
+Minimum age: typically 9 yrs (age on day) or 10 yrs (age at 31 Dec)

-Bluefins Example: Club Champs now include selected 7-year-olds from our Skills Academy, giving early racing exposure.
+Bluefins example: Club Champs now include selected 7-year-olds, giving early racing exposure

 What About School Competitions?

-School galas provide great experience — but in the main they are not licensed, meaning times do not count for Rankings or QTs.
-(Some ESSA events may be licensed — check each case.)
+School galas provide great experience, but in the main they are not licensed.
+This means times do not count for Swim England Rankings or qualifying standards.

 In Summary